bitrise-io/devcenter/_articles/jp/team-management/deleting-bitrise-account.md

 To do so:

 1. Log in to your Bitrise account.
-2. In the top right corner, click on BitBot to open the dropdown menu and select **Account settings**.
+2. In the top right corner, click on BitBot to open the dropdown menu and select **Profile settings**.
 3. On the top left, click **Edit profile**.
 4. Update every section you want to and then click **Update** at the bottom.